- Which Kobo Model?

 Most Kobo’s typically have 3 or 4 serial ports, but only one is functional.
 The serial ports on 6 popular models can be seen in the photographs below.
 Each Serial port has 4 connections,

 - Data in (or Rx)

 Not all instruments require all 4 connections (some examples are covered later).
 The ground connection is connected to the wider copper ‘ground’ of the entire PCB, which means that the heat from a soldering iron is wicked away fast which can compromise a good joint.
 Instead, it is recommended that the ground is connected to the nearest PCB screw for a more reliable connection.

-In the pictures below, the cables colours are: White is V, Yellow is Ground, Black is Data-In/Rx**, Red is Data-Out/Tx** **at the ‘kobo’ end
+Here is the layout on older Kobo models; the cables colours are: White is V, Yellow is Ground, Black is Data-In/Rx**, Red is Data-Out/Tx** **at the ‘kobo’ end

 Inside a Kobo – SD Card